Jewelry Protection

 Manufacturing from recycled materials

-Jewelry made from recycled gold and silver, and recut or repurposed gems, is almost guaranteed to have a lower environmental impact than brand-new jewelry because it does not use extractive mining processes.
-A 2020 study found that recycled gold was 300 times more eco-friendly than primary metal processing regarding energy consumption and global warming impact.
+Jewelry made from recycled metals, such as solid gold, sterling silver, and recut or repurposed gems, is almost guaranteed to have a lower environmental impact than brand-new jewelry because it does not use extractive mining processes.
+A 2020 study found that recycled gold was about 300 times more eco friendly than primary metal processing, in regards to energy consumption and global warming impact.

-Look for jewelry brands that source their recycled materials within the supply chain or derive their metals from recycled tech devices like circuit boards and computer parts.
+Look for eco friendly jewelry brands that source their recycled metals within the supply chain or derive their metals from recycled tech devices like circuit boards and computer parts.

 Low-impact processing